ssmythe/learn_mandarin_chinese/README.md

 The basic phases are:

 - Listen to the Dialog
-- Characters
+- Writing the Characters
-- Vocabulary
+- Deep Study the Vocabulary
 - Translate the Dialog
-- Grammar
+- Deep Study the Grammar
-- Exercises
+- Go through the Exercises

 Each lesson is broken into two dialog sections, each with their own vocabulary and grammar sections.